cllckn/information-and-communication-technologies/module7/README.md

 * Run the app:
   - node hello-world.js

-### Traditional synchronous operation in Node.js
+### Sequential and Event-Driven Programming Models

-* Each operation is executed in sequence, and the script waits for each operation to complete before moving on to the next one.
+Traditional programming languages often follow a sequential (blocking) model, where each statement executes one after another, and the program waits for each operation to complete before continuing.

-* This can lead to blocking, where the script is unable to perform other tasks while waiting for an operation to complete.
+In contrast, event-driven systems use non-blocking I/O. For long-running operations such as network requests or file reads, the system registers the operation and immediately continues executing other tasks.
+When the operation completes, an event is emitted and the callback function (or async handler) is executed.

+This approach reduces CPU idle time and is ideal for I/O-intensive applications.
+Sequential (blocking) systems, however, remain more suitable for CPU-intensive workloads, where operations are computation-heavy rather than I/O-bound.

+#### Traditional blocking(sequential/synchronous) operation in Node.js

-**Code Example: /part1/synchronous.js**
+**Code Example: /part1/blocking.js**

 ```javascript
 const fs = require('fs');